"To promote awareness of, and foster respect for, the histories and heritages of the sovereign nations of California."

 Land Acknowledgement

-"We acknowledge the land on which we are located is the ancestral territory of the Maara’yam (Serrano), represented by the Yuhaaviatam clan, "People of the Pines," of San Manuel Band of Mission Indians and Morongo Band of Mission Indians.
+"We acknowledge the land on which we are located is the ancestral territory of the Maara’yam (Serrano), represented by the "People of the Pines," the Yuhaaviatam of San Manuel Nation and Morongo Band of Mission Indians.
 At all times, we remain dedicated to collaborating with our tribal elders, historians, and cultural bearers to disseminate only an authentic and accurate history of California's First Peoples, in their words. "

-First-Ever Native & Indigenous Cultural Center is Opening in the Heart of San Bernardino's Historic Arts District
+Cultural Heritage Capital Campaign Will Focus on First-Ever Native & Indigenous Cultural Center Opening in the Heart of San Bernardino's Historic Downtown Arts District

 The Living Museum of California First Peoples is opening the first-ever Native and Indigenous arts, culture, education, exhibition, and innovation center in the heart of San Bernardino's Historic Downtown Arts District.
 Read more soon